Loraine has always loved crafting and particularly enjoys sharing ideas and crafting tips with others.

 Until told, you'd never dream that this bushel basket is made using paint sticks.
-I can't wait to make this project.
+I can't wait to do this project.
 It won't be hard to find the perfect place to display this.

 12. Blocks and Tray

 How did we ever get along without the dollar stores?
 This blocks and tray HOME was made using Dollar store purchases.
-Directions for making a block calendar is included with this tutorial.
+Directions for making a block calendar are included with this tutorial.

 13. Faux Drawer Tray

 You can never have too many trays.
 If you make more than you can use, they make thoughtful gifts.
 This faux drawer tray will easily find a home in my decor.